Mail Us

 What Are the Benefits?

-• Quick and minimally invasive: The entire procedure usually takes 10–30 minutes.
+• Quick and minimally invasive: The procedure usually takes 10–20 minutes.

-• No general anaesthetic needed: Most women don’t need sedation, so you can return home shortly afterwards.
+• No general anaesthetic required: Most patients do not need sedation and can go home shortly afterwards.

-• Diagnosis and treatment in one go: If polyps or small fibroids are found, they can often be removed immediately.
+• Diagnosis and treatment in one go: Polyps or small fibroids can often be removed during the same procedure.

 Preparing for the Procedure

 You may be advised to take a mild painkiller, such as paracetamol or ibuprofen, around an hour before your appointment.
-Wearing loose clothing can help you feel more comfortable.
-Your doctor will explain what’s involved and ask for your consent before starting.
+Wearing loose, comfortable clothing can also help you feel more at ease.

 What Happens During the Procedure?

-You might feel some cramping or discomfort, but this is usually mild and temporary.
-If the pain becomes too much, let the doctor know—it’s always okay to pause or stop the procedure.
+You might experience mild cramping or discomfort, similar to period pain.
+If the discomfort becomes too strong, let the consultant know—it’s always possible to pause or adjust the procedure to ensure your comfort.

 After the Procedure